victor-zheng-codes/vic-programer/README.md

 # Hi GitHub user!

 Welcome to my GitHub account!
-Sorry for the bad grammar, I can't spell. :sweat_smile: You can check out all my current engineering projects through my Robotics Team's Website [here](https://rcj.tfacademy.ca/).

 If you are looking for more information, feel free to email me [here](mailto:zhengvictor0@gmail.com)